Azure-Samples/smartbulkcopy/README.md

 SELECT * FROM <sourceTable> WHERE $partition.<partitionFunction>(<partitionColumn>) = <n>
 ```

-in parallel and to load, in parallel, data into the destination table. `TABLOCK` options is used on the table to allow fully parallelizable bulk inserts.
+in parallel and to load, always in parallel, data into the destination table. `TABLOCK` options is used - when possible - on the table to allow fully parallelizable bulk inserts.

 ### Non-Partitioned Source Tables

-If a source table is not partitioned, then Smart Bulk Insert will use the `%%PhysLoc%%` virtual column to logically partition tables into non-overlapping partitions that can be safely read in parallel. `%%PhysLoc%%` is *not* documented, but more info are available here:
+If a source table is not partitioned, then Smart Bulk Copy will use the `%%PhysLoc%%` virtual column to logically partition tables into non-overlapping partitions that can be safely read in parallel. `%%PhysLoc%%` is *not* documented, but more info are available here:

 [Where is a record really located?](https://techcommunity.microsoft.com/t5/Premier-Field-Engineering/Where-is-a-record-really-located/ba-p/370972)